 What is a WordPress forum plugin?
 Why should you use one?
 Which are the best available?
 Read on to find answers to these questions…

-Keeping readers interested and engaged on your website is quite a difficult task.
-Publishing blog posts usually helps, but it may not always be sufficient.
+Keeping readers interested and engaged on your website is quite a hard task.
+Publishing blog posts usually helps, but it may not always be enough.

 There are many benefits to setting up a forum on your WordPress website.
 For one thing, it serves as a discussion forum where users post questions and answers.
-And since Google search bots tend to like user-generated content, your site will get SEO benefit from this.
+Since Google search bots tend to like user-generated content, your site will get SEO benefit from this.

 We will talk more about these benefits shortly.

 Setting up a forum on your website might seem hard at first.
 But the truth is, it’s much easier than you may think, thanks to WordPress forum plugins.

 There are a number of forum plugins out there; some free and others premium, some crappy and others great enough to get the job done.

 In this article, we will be reviewing some of the best plugins you can use to set up a discussion forum on your website.

 - Benefits of creating and maintaining a WordPress forum

 - Free WordPress forum plugins